elves/elvish/README.md

   NOTE: Default key bindings as listed above are subject to change in the future; but the functionality will not go away.

 * Elvish doesn't support history expansion like `!!`.
-Instead, it has a "bang mode", trigerred by Alt-1, that provides the same functionality.
-For example, if you typed a command but forgot to add `sudo`, you can then type `sudo ` and press Alt-1 twice to fix it:
+Instead, it has a "bang mode", trigerred by `Alt-,`, that provides the same functionality.
+For example, if you typed a command but forgot to add `sudo`, you can then type `sudo ` and press `Alt-,` twice to fix it:

   ![bang mode](https://raw.githubusercontent.com/elves/images/master/bang.png)